Te Ata (actress): Name etymology

-Her stage name, Te Ata, mean's "Bearer of the morning".
+Her stage name, Te Ata, means "Bearer of the morning".
 Some Chickasaw speakers say that her name originates from "itti' hata'", an old word meaning sycamore, birch, or cottonwood, and that, in order to further accentuate her name, she changed it to "Te Ata".

 Early life

 Te Ata was born Mary Frances Thompson in Emet, Chickasaw Nation (now in Johnston County, Oklahoma), to Thomas Benjamin Thompson, a Chickasaw, and Bertie (Freund) Thompson.
 The name "Te Ata" is the Māori (New Zealand Aboriginal) word for "the morning".
 It was given to her by an unknown person.
 "Te Ata" is not a Chickasaw word nor phrase.
-Te Ata began her early education in a one-room tribal school, but after two years she was sent to Bloomfield Academy, a Chickasaw boarding school for girls.
+Te Ata began her early education in a one-room tribal school; after two years she was sent to Bloomfield Academy, a Chickasaw boarding school for girls.
 At Bloomfield, she met Muriel Wright, a teacher who became her role model.
 Te Ata graduated high school from Tishomingo, Oklahoma, where she was salutatorian.
+She is listed a 1/8th Chickasaw by Blood on the Dawes Rolls.

 In the fall of 1915, Te Ata began college at the Oklahoma College for Women (now the University of Science and Arts of Oklahoma) in Chickasha, and graduated in 1919.
 During her time at Oklahoma College for Women, she worked as an assistant in the theater department for theater instructor Frances Dinsmore Davis.
 It was during this time that Te Ata was first introduced to the stage.